dolthub/docs/content/reference/sql/replication.md

 dolt config --add --local sqlserver.global.dolt_replicate_to_remote origin
 ```

-There are two ways to trigger pushing to a remote middlemane: a Dolt commit,
+There are two ways to trigger pushing to a remote middleman: a Dolt commit,
 or a branch head update.
-A standaone `COMMIT` or head set will not
+A standalone `COMMIT` or head set will not
 trigger replication:

 ```SQL